 From 2018 onwards, David has been concentrating on audiobook production, fine-tuning his narration and production skills, recording free audiobooks of some of his favourite classic books and poetry as well as a diverse range of commercial audiobooks.

-Finished narration and production generally ranges from $200 – $400 Per Finished Hour of audio.
+Finished narration and production generally ranges from $300 – $450 Per Finished Hour of audio.
 The rate charged depends on the nature and complexity of the work.
-For example, a non-fiction title with no character voices or research required would cost $200 PFH whereas a novel with multiple characters and accents might cost between $250 – $300.
+For example, a non-fiction title with no character voices or research required might cost as little as $300 PFH whereas a novel with multiple characters and accents might cost between $300 – $375.
 A very complex production with added sound effects, music or multiple narrators could be $400 PFH or more.
 I can give an accurate costing once the project has been outlined to me.

 I am happy to read an audition for any serious project.
 Please use the contact form initially outlining what you have in mind for your title and we can then arrange a short (5 minutes or less) sample of my reading of your manuscript.

-My natural accent is well-spoken British, a little more colloquial than “queen’s english” although I can also read in that style too.
-I can do most British regional variations such as scottish, northern and southern irish, welsh, northern british, cockney, estuary, etc. I can also do other world accents such as french, german, dutch, scandinavian, eastern european, russian, spanish, Indian, Australian, etc. My general American accent is good – tending toward a “Trans-Atlantic” accent (think David Hyde-Pierce in the series Frasier!).
+My natural accent is well-spoken British, a little more colloquial than “Queen’s English” although I can also read in that style too.
+I can do most British regional variations such as Scottish, Northern and Southern Irish, Welsh, Northern British, Cockney, Estuary, etc. I can also do other world accents such as French, German, Dutch, Scandinavian, Eastern European, Russian, Spanish, Indian, Australian, etc. My general American accent is good – tending toward a “Trans-Atlantic” accent (think David Hyde-Pierce in the series Frasier!).

 Music is my other great passion in life, so yes!
 I can add music of your choice to the finished production, or select royalty-free music.
 I can also offer original music for your project, although this would be additional to the narration and would have to be discussed on separate terms.
 As with effects, it is important to be judicial with the use of music so that it does not distract the listener from the telling of the story or narrative.

-As a rule-of-thumb each finished hour of audio can take anywhere between 5 to 10 hours to produce, depending on the nature of the project.
+As a rule-of-thumb each finished hour of audio takes 9+ hours to produce, depending on the nature of the project.
 It is unlikely that your project will be the only one I’m working on at any given time, so it’s very hard to give a generalized answer to this question.
 As a general example, a 90k word book (10 hours of audio) would usually take me 8 – 10 weeks to produce.
 When you contact me for a quote i will be able to give a realistic time-frame based on the length of the project and my current work-load.
 If you have a specific deadline in mind, i can work to that, but will not make unrealistic assurances i can’t deliver on.